Hinomaru Sumo: Manga

-Volume list
+Volumes

 Anime

 The first chapter of Hinomaru Sumo received a four episode "vomic" adaptation for the television show Vomic TV, and aired on Animax between February 4 and 28, 2015.
 The program adds voice actors, sound effects and background music to the manga pages.

 A 24-episode anime television series adaptation by Gonzo aired from October 5, 2018, to March 29, 2019.
 Crunchyroll simulcast the series, while Funimation produced an English dub.
 The first opening theme is "Fire Ground" by Official Hige Dandism, and the first ending theme is "Hiizuru Basho" (日出ズル場所) by Omedetai Atama de Nani Yori.
 The second opening theme is "Be the Naked" by Lead, and the second ending theme is "Sakura Sake" (桜咲け) by Yamada Yoshida.

 Novels

 Atarō Kuma wrote a novel adaptation of Hinomaru Sumo titled Hinomaru Sumo Shijūhatte (火ノ丸相撲 四十八手), that was published on February 4, 2016.
 Two more novels in the series were published on November 2, 2017, and October 4, 2018.